-Most exchanges will charge no fees to buy cryptocurrency with debit card but the issuer will charge some amount.
+Most exchanges will charge no fees to buy cryptocurrency with a debit card but the issuer will charge some amount.
 You might also get charged foreign transaction fee by your credit card issuer if you are, for instance, buying Bitcoins on an exchange that is based outside the U.S. and are using an American credit card.

-Nevertheless, credit card purchases come with rewards and will offer a financial leverage if they are advancing you some cash in order to trade cryptocurrencies.
-The latter makes it possible to trade larger amount of crypto when you do not have an equivalent capital.
-Therefore, in addition to the tips we shared on using leverage, make sure you get profits from the purchases of those coins and that the purchase by credit card is not categorized as a crash advance.
+Nevertheless, credit card purchases come with rewards and will offer financial leverage if they are advancing you some cash in order to trade cryptocurrencies.
+The latter makes it possible to trade a larger amount of crypto when you do not have an equivalent capital.
+Therefore, in addition to the tips, we shared on using leverage, make sure you get profits from the purchases of those coins and that the purchase by credit card is not categorized as a crash advance.

 2. Buy cryptocurrency with an exchange deposit account

-Depositing fiat on a crypto exchange account and then using it to buy cryptocurrencies is the cheapest way of buying cryptocurrency for a trader.
+Depositing fiat on a crypto exchange account and then using it to buy cryptocurrencies is the cheapest way of buying a cryptocurrency for a trader.
 Most cryptocurrency exchanges will allow you to deposit fiat free of charge although it will take time to reflect the amount.
 After that, you are able to buy the cryptocurrency you want at fee as little as 0.25% fee.